Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he}\blfootnote{This work was supported in part by Bpifrance under the France 2030 i‑Démo program (Wi‑FIP project, 2023–2026, Grant I-DEMO-52255).} continuing evolution of wireless standards and deployments—exemplified by recent advances in IEEE 802.11be (Wi‑Fi 7) and the emerging P802.11bn (Wi‑Fi 8) standard \cite{noauthor_p80211bn_2024}—is driving unprecedented demands for throughput, reliability, and multi-link coordination.
-These trends make cooperative uplink reception a key enabler for improving coverage, mitigating fading, and managing interference for high-order Orthogonal Frequency-Division Multiplexing (OFDM) transmissions.
-Coordinated multi‑AP reception, in the spirit of cell-free \cite{ngo_cellfree_2017} or Coordinated Multi-Point (CoMP) architectures \cite{gesbert_multicell_2010}, exploits geographically diverse observations of the same uplink transmission to enhance spatial diversity and smooth local traffic hotspots.
-When multiple APs jointly process received OFDM resource grids, they can provide notable gains in bit error rate (BER) and link robustness by coherently combining information across receivers and subcarriers.
-Recent architectural developments—such as low-latency fronthaul, edge computing, and flexible split-processing—further reduce the implementation barriers for such joint processing.
-Conventional receiver pipelines, however, remain a limiting factor in realizing these gains.
+\IEEEPARstart{T}{he}\blfootnote{This work was supported in part by Bpifrance under the France 2030 i‑Démo program (Wi-FIP project, 2023–2026, Grant I-DEMO-52255).} ongoing evolution of wireless standards and deployments—exemplified by recent advances in IEEE 802.11be (Wi-Fi 7) and the emerging P802.11bn (Wi-Fi 8) standard \cite{noauthor_p80211bn_2024}—is driving unprecedented demands for throughput, reliability, and multi-link coordination, making cooperative uplink reception a key enabler for coverage and interference robustness in OFDM systems.
+Coordinated multi‑AP reception, in the spirit of cell-free \cite{demir_foundations_2021} or Coordinated Multi-Point (CoMP) architectures \cite{gesbert_multicell_2010}, exploits geographically diverse observations of the same uplink transmission to enhance spatial diversity and mitigate local traffic hotspots.
+Joint processing of OFDM grids enables BER and robustness gains via coherent multi-AP combining, and recent fronthaul/edge advances lower implementation barriers.
+However, conventional receiver pipelines remain a limiting factor in realizing these gains.
 These pipelines typically consist of three stages: pilot-based channel estimation, equalization, and demapping.
 Simple estimators like Least Squares (LS) \cite{van_de_beek_channel_1995} are sensitive to noise, while optimal linear schemes like Linear Minimum Mean Square Error (LMMSE) \cite{biguesh_trainingbased_2006} require accurate second-order channel statistics that are often unavailable or quickly outdated in non-stationary environments.
 Moreover, performing these steps independently at each AP ignores the spatial correlations that exist between APs and does not adapt the fusion process to the varying reliability of each AP.
 As a result, significant cooperative gains remain unexploited.